Reverse psychology: Among adolescents

-Susan Fowle writes, "that such strategies [of reverse psychology] can backfire.
+Susan Rigetti writes, "that such strategies [of reverse psychology] can backfire.
 Children can sense manipulation a mile away."
 She instead recommends leading by example.

 Reverse psychology is often used on children due to their high tendency to respond with reactance, a desire to restore threatened freedom of action.
 Questions have, however been raised about such an approach when it is more than merely instrumental, in the sense that "reverse psychology implies a clever manipulation of the misbehaving child".

 The psychology professor John Gottman advises against using reverse psychology on teens on the presumption that they will rebel, stating that "such strategies are confusing, manipulative, dishonest, and they rarely work."
-A typical example of using reverse psychology among adolescents is a parent openly disapproving of their child's romantic relationship, with the objective being to encourage the pursuit of the opposite behavior.
+A typical example of using reverse psychology among adolescents is a parent openly disapproving of their child's romantic relationship, with the objective being to encourage the relationship.

 This psychological approach has proven to be particularly effective with adolescents as many of these are prone to rebellious tendencies and will frequently behave in a manner antithetical to the advice of well-meaning authority figures.

 Psychological reactance theory

-Reverse psychology can fall under many different psychological influence techniques.
-Reverse psychology is sometimes referred to as psychological reactance, the aroused state that occurs when freedom is threatened or eliminated.
-The higher stake or more freedoms that are threatened, the more arousal that can be expected.
-People prefer to be free to select what they like.
-When that freedom is taken away, they are motivated to restore it.
-Psychological reactance can be better explained as the idea that an item will be wanted more if people are told they cannot have it, which can relate to reverse psychology on some levels.
 Another influence technique that relates to reverse psychology is strategic self-anticonformity.
 Strategic self-anticonformity is when a person advocates a position opposite of their true thought while hiding the fact that they are using a persuasion tactic.
 A typical example of such is marketing techniques or tricks such as "do not click this link" or "do not push this button."
 Strategic self-anticonformity and psychological reactance relate to their expected negativity or disagreeableness from their influence target.

-In psychotherapy

-Closely associated with reverse psychology in psychotherapy is the technique of "the Paradoxical intervention....This technique has also been called 'prescribing the symptom' and 'antisuggestion.
-The therapist frames their message so that resistance to it promotes change.

-Such interventions "can have a similar impact as humour in helping clients cast their problems in a new light....By going with, not against, the client's resistance, the therapist makes the behaviour less attractive".
-This is referred to as reframing.
-This means pretending to agree with clients' thoughts and beliefs; reaffirming them out loud to make them realize their fallibility.